 A Medigap plan could be your ideal policy if you want coverage that gives you the most flexibility.

 When you have a Medicare Supplement, you can go to any doctor in the United States that accepts Medicare.
-This type of policy is especially beneficial for people who travel or want access to more doctors.
+Medigap policies are especially beneficial for people who travel or want access to more doctors.

 Also, some Medigap policies cover foreign travel emergency care up to the plan limits.
 Currently, Medicare doesn’t cover that type of incident.